+inswer consistently meets the chieffa, the higher mark should be awarded.
 Level 6 (11-12 marks) A skilled analysis which demonstrates a sophisticated appreciation of how the writer has used language and structure to achieve effects and influence the reader.
-Candidates' analysis of both language and structure is detailed and integrated.
-Precisely-selected and integrated subject terminology deployed to enhance the response.
+Candidates' analysis of both language and structure is consistent and detailed.
+Precisely selected and integrated subject terminology deployed to enhance the response.
 Level 5 (9-10 marks) An analysis which demonstrates a perceptive understanding of how the writer has used language and structure to achieve effects and influence the reader.
 Candidates' analysis of both language and structure is reasonably detailed and balanced.
 Well-chosen subject terminology integrated into explanations.
 Level 4 (7-8 marks) A developed explanation which shows a secure understanding of how the writer has used language and structure to achieve effects and influence the reader.
 Candidates comment on the effects of both language and structure, but the explanation may not be entirely balanced.
 Relevant terminology should be used to develop ideas.
 Level 3 (5-6 marks) A clear explanation which shows a general understanding of how the writer has used language and structure to achieve effects and influence the reader.
-Candidates refer to both language and structure but may not give a full explanation of the effects.
+Candidates refer to language and structure but may not give a full explanation of the effects of both.
 Some use of relevant subject terminology to support ideas.
 Level 2 (3-4 marks) A straightforward commentary which shows some understanding of how the writer has used language and structure to achieve effects and influence the reader.
 Candidates are likely to refer more fully to either language or structure and note some features without explaining the effects.
 Some use of subject terminology, though it may not always be relevant.
+Level 1 (1-2 marks) A descriptive response which shows limited awareness of how the writer has used language and structure to achieve effects and influence the reader.
+Little or no use of subject terminology.
+0 marks No response or no response worthy of credit.